-Support is a volunteer effort, and there is no guaranteed response time.
-If you need answers quickly, you can buy commercial support as explained below.
+Support is a volunteered effort, and there is no guaranteed response time.
+If you need answers quickly, you can get in contact with us to request Commercial Support.

 When reporting a bug, please include as much information as possible, this will help us solve the problem.
 Also, try to follow these guidelines as closely as possible, because they make it easier for people to work on the issue, and that means more chances that the issue gets fixed:

-- Be proactive.
-If you are working with an old version of Kurento, please check with newer versions, specially with the latest development version.
+Be proactive.
+If you are working with an old version of Kurento, please check with newer versions, specially with the nightly version.
 We can’t emphasize this enough: it’s the first thing that we are going to ask.